FujiNetWIFI/servers/5cardstud/server/mock-server/readme.md

 You can view the state as-is by calling `/view` .
 This could be useful when comparing what the client is seeing without stepping forward in time.

-## How to use REAL Tables

-These tables are real time.
-Each player has a limited amount of time to make a move before the server makes a move on their behalf.
-BOTs take a second to move.
-Call `/state/` to get the latest state.

-The game is over when **round 5** is sent.
-The next game will begin automatically after a few seconds.

-You can still view the state as-is by calling `/view`.

 ## Public endpoint

-As an alternative to running locally, use the latest api running here:
+The public api is always running here:

 https://5card.carr-designs.com/

-**TIP:** If using the public endpoint, append each call with your own table name, e.g. `?table=Eric123`
+**TIP:** When using the public api Mock tables, append each call with your own table name, e.g. `?table=Eric123`

 ## Api paths

 * GET `/state` - Advance forward (AI/Game Logic) and return updated state as compact json
 * GET ``/move/[code]`` - Apply your player's move and return updated state as compact json. e.g. ``/move/CH`` to "Check", ``/move/BL`` to "Bet 5 (low)".
-* GET `/leave` - Leave the table
+* GET `/leave` - Leave the table.
+Each client should call this when a player exits the game
 * GET `/view` - View the current state as-is without advancing, as formatted json.
 Useful for debugging in a browser alongside the client. **NOTE:** If you call this for an uninitated game, a different randomly initiated game will be returned every time.

 Both `state`, `move`, and `leave`  accept GET or POST.

-## Query parameters
+## All calls must include Query parameters as discussed below
 * `table=[Alphanumeric]` - **Required** - Use to play in an isolated game.
 Case insensitive.
 * `player=[Alphanumeric]` - **Required for Real** - Player's name.
 Treated as case insensitive unique ID.
 * `count=[2-8]` - **Required for MOCK** Include on the `/state` call to set the number of players in a game.